Annotated Blog Roll

 • Wilson’s Blogmanac — Pip Wilson, writer, Bellingen NSW.

-• Winsome Gunning Art Walk — “The paintings I produce are about working from the creative spirit within.”
+• Winsome Gunning: In Silence I Hear — “The paintings I produce are about working from the creative spirit within.”
 A nice place to go.

 • Wombat’s Waffles — “Random and inconsistent snippets from an unstructured mind.”
 Davo is around my age and lives in the country.
 He’s been generous with his comments here lately.